Why Does Alcohol Make Me Sleepy? The Truth About Alcohol and Sleep

 Why Am I Tired the Next Day After Drinking Alcohol ?

-People frequently remember falling asleep easily but fail to recognize how disrupted their sleep became throughout the night.
+Many individuals remember falling asleep easily but do not realize how disrupted their sleep became throughout the night.

 Can Alcohol Worsen Sleep Apnea?